agoering/rr-init/README.md

     |
     |- scratch/        # temporary files that can be safely deleted or lost
     |- README          # the top level description of content
-    |- study.Rmd       # executable Rmarkdown for this study, if applicable
     |- Makefile        # executable Makefile for this study, if applicable
-    |- study.Rproj     # RStudio project for this study, if applicable
     |- datapackage.json # metadata for the (input and output) data files

 How to use